Knee replacement surgeon London

 Computer assisted alignment

-Conventional knee replacement surgery, without the aid of computer technology, uses analogue measuring devices and x-ray (radiography) imaging preoperatively to assist in sizing components and making decisions on the cuts to the bone and the positioning of implants during the operation.
-A number of instruments are employed to position guides so that the damaged bone and cartilage can be removed from the joint.
-Sometimes instruments are located inside the femur and/or the tibia to help with the positioning and alignment of the implant.
-Since the alignments and bone cuts have to be made in a three dimensional plane, the two dimensional radiographs have to be interpreted with great accuracy.
-These conventional methods of alignment have improved greatly with the use and improvements of mechanical alignment instruments, and are still widely used for knee replacement surgery.
+Several instruments are used to position guides so that the damaged bone and cartilage can be removed from the joint.
+Sometimes instruments are located inside the femur and/or the tibia bones to help with the positioning and alignment of the implant.
+Since the alignments and bone cuts must be made in a three-dimensional plane, the two-dimensional radiographs must be interpreted accurately.
+These conventional alignment methods have significantly improved with the use and improvements of mechanical alignment instruments and are still widely used for knee replacement surgery.

-The MRI scan, because it provides a great level of detail about your knee joint, gives the surgeon more information about the component sizing, alignment and positioning that is right for you.
+The MRI scan, because it provides a significant level of detail about your knee joint, gives the surgeon more information about the component sizing, alignment and positioning that is right for you.
 Sometimes it will be used to provide information about the way the custom-fitted implant will be formed and the instruments to be used.

 SIGNATURE PERSONA & VANGUARD KNEE REPLACEMENT

-Zimmer Biomet produce almost half of all the knee replacement implants made in the world, and have an excellent manufacturing history over the last 40 years in knee replacement design.
+Zimmer Biomet produces almost half of all the knee replacement implants made in the world and have an excellent manufacturing history over the last 40 years in knee replacement design.
+The ‘Persona’ is their latest high flexion knee design and is possibly the most comprehensive knee replacement system on the market today.

 As techniques and processes have developed, expert centres throughout the UK have seen improved results of modern knee replacement through the enhanced recovery programme.

-Best results are gained by careful surgery and a streamlined approach to pre and post operative rehabilitation.
+Best results are gained by careful surgery and a streamlined approach to pre and postoperative rehabilitation.

 This involves: